IBM: 2010s–present

 IBM announced in October 2020 that it would divest the Managed Infrastructure Services unit of its Global Technology Services division into a new public company.
 The new company, Kyndryl, will have 90,000 employees, 4,600 clients in 115 countries, with an order backlog of $60 billion.
 IBM's spin-off was greater than any of its previous divestitures, and welcomed by investors.
 IBM appointed Martin Schroeter, who had been IBM's CFO from 2014 through the end of 2017, as CEO of Kyndryl.

 In 2021, IBM announced the acquisition of the enterprise software company Turbonomic for $1.5 billion.
 In January 2022, IBM announced it would sell Watson Health to private equity firm Francisco Partners.

-On March 7, 2022, a few days after the start of the Russian invasion of Ukraine, IBM CEO Arvind Krishna published a Ukrainian flag and announced that "we have suspended all business in Russia".
+On March 7, 2022, a few days after the start of the Russian invasion of Ukraine, IBM CEO Arvind Krishna announced that "we have suspended all business in Russia".
 All Russian articles were also removed from the IBM website.
 On June 7, Krishna announced that IBM would carry out an "orderly wind-down" of its operations in Russia.

 In late 2022, IBM started a collaboration with new Japanese manufacturer Rapidus, which led GlobalFoundries to file a lawsuit against IBM the following year.

 In 2023, IBM acquired Manta Software Inc. to complement its data and A.I. governance capabilities for an undisclosed amount.
 On November 16, 2023, IBM suspended ads on Twitter after ads were found next to pro-Nazi content.

 In August 2023, IBM agreed to sell The Weather Company to Francisco Partners for an undisclosed sum.
 The sale was finalized on February 1, 2024, and the price was disclosed as $1.1 billion, with $750 million in cash, $100 million deferred over seven years, and $250 million in contingent consideration.

 In December 2023, IBM announced it would acquire Software AG's StreamSets and webMethods platforms for €2.13 billion ($2.33 billion).

-In June 2025, IBM was named by a UN expert report as one of several companies "central to Israel's surveillance apparatus and the ongoing Gaza destruction."
+On December 8, 2025, IBM announced a deal to acquire data-infrastructure company Confluent for approximately $11 billion.
+The deal closed in March 2026 and was expected to help further advance the company's interests in AI.

+On June 25, 2026, IBM unveiled the world's first technology capable of producing chips smaller than 1 nanometer.

+On July 23, 2026, IBM entered into a definitive agreement to acquire HRL Laboratories from its joint owners, Boeing and General Motors, for an undisclosed sum.
+Under the agreement, IBM will integrate HRL's expertise in silicon-spin qubit engineering, quantum sensing, and cryogenics into its quantum computing development, while Boeing and GM will continue partnering with IBM on quantum applications.